2020PB/police-brutality/reports/Pennsylvania.md

 ### Protester shoved into median | July 25th

-Footage shows a protester standing in the street filming police.
+Footage shows a protester filming police on the south side of the Birmingham Bridge.
 One officer shoves the protester, then another shoves the protester with his baton.
 The protester falls into the concrete median then to the ground.

 tags: baton, protester, push, shove

 id: pa-pittsburgh-6

-geolocation:
+geolocation: 40.4292654,-79.9735501

 **Links**